Rush Limbaugh on a roll, undeterred, unstoppable, a bulwark of conservatism.

 Before Thomas Edison invented a light bulb, by the way, people slept 10 hours a night.

-So the light bulb might be uh saving lives because leaving that much kills us, they said.
+So the light bulb might be saving lives because sleeping that much kills us, they said.

 The life expectancy has expanded with the invention of the light bulb and people getting less sleep.

-The uh Bush administration said in a new report yesterday, Social Security facing a 13.6 trillion.
+The Bush administration said in a new report yesterday, Social Security facing a $13.6 trillion annual budgets.

-The whole budget for the country is three trillion?
+The whole budget for the country is $3 trillion?

-The uh Social Security facing a $13.6 trillion shortfall, and the delaying needed changes was not fair to younger workers.
+Social Security facing a $13.6 trillion shortfall, and that delaying needed changes was not fair to younger workers.

-Uh well, you know there's a strike going on at General Motors over just this concept.
+Well, you know, there's a strike going on at General Motors over just this concept.

-Do you know that the retired workers at General Motors being paid their their health benefits and pensions?
+Do you know that the retired workers at General Motors being paid their health benefits and pensions, which they GM agreed to?

-I mean I'm just giving the numbers here.
+I mean, I'm just giving you the numbers here.

 The number of retired people General Motors is paying outnumbers the employed people seven to one.